AshwinDeshpande96/Speech-Generation/README.md

         not 'San'.
 Vice-versa predicted P(w<sub>i</sub>='Fransisco') could be not likely if its frequency is low in a dataset, even if w<sub>i-1</sub> is 'San'.
 2. When w<sub>i</sub> does not occur in dataset but is the correct word after w<sub>i-1</sub> (It's first occurence is encountered in the test set)

+      Predicted $$se(y - \hat{y}) will be one of |V| words with highest probability, even though w<sub>i</sub> was never encountered in training set.
 To counter this problem, some probability mass from vocabulary is subtracted and assigned to the new word.
 But, how much probability mass is to be given to new word?
 This cannot be estimated deterministically.
 But several smoothing and back-off approaches have been proposed:
 * Good–Turing discounting
 * Witten–Bell discounting
 * Lidstone's smoothing